-Kira Bassingthwaite, Prep Captain, Assistant Distiller, and Bartender: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
+Kira Bassingthwaite, Assistant Distiller and Bartender: Kira was born in Iowa, but grew tired of the corn fields by the age of six months and encouraged her family to wander West and settle in Missoula.
 There, she filled her time running around Glacier, playing cello, and signing up for every sport a tomboy could hope for.
 One day, Kira dusted herself off and decamped for the Culinary Institute of America in New York.
 There, she completed a fancy degree, met Martha Stewart, and took a month-long wine course which triggered an important life interest — makin’ booze!
 While food filled her days, drink filled her nights.
 Kira found herself brewing impressive amounts of mead, cider and Kombucha in her basement.
 Soon, Montana called her back home, where she now manages our casking program and wrangles the CARL still.
-She also brings her culinary genius to mixing drinks.
+She also brings her culinary genius to mixing drinks behind the bar.
 She loves our cocktail, The Dude Abides.

 Whitney Bergum, Bartender: Before Whitney Bergum turned five, she picked wild snozberries and sniffed for moose prints in the Beartooth Mountains, a pastime we often see her returning to.
 Having spent the remainder of her wonder years in Great Falls re-enacting Lewis & Clark expeditions, most consider her to be more al fresco than al dente.
 It’s this infatuation with pioneering the unknown that led her to pursue and collect a degree in Ecology and Organismal Biology from the University of Montana.
 In essence, Whitney’s studies prepared her well for the subcellular mysteries of the cocktail trade.
 Ask her to slap some basil, crush some ginger, and voila, you’ve got a botanical sonnet and Montgomery classic: the Go Gingerly (her favorite cocktail).
 When she’s not muddling herbs she’s cuddling critters,as she’s also a full time veterinary technician.
 The girl doesn’t sleep, but with nursing school on the horizon, why bother?